 Child psychologists often say, “Kids have big feelings.”
 It’s true because as a child they’re feeling an intense emotional reaction, and sometimes they don’t know what it is!
 Naming and verbalizing your emotions is hard, even as an adult.
 We call the ability to name, cope with, and manage emotions “emotional intelligence.”

 Helping our kids develop healthy emotional intelligence is a challenge but well worth our efforts.
 They’re still learning how to identify their feelings, never mind coping mechanisms or talking through them.
 Here are some things to keep in mind while you help your children identify and navigate tough emotions.

-Tips to Help Your Child Navigate Big Feelings
+Tips From A Child Therapist to Help Your Child Navigate Big Feelings

 Helping children identify their big feelings starts with a grown-up understanding.
 Reflect for a moment on what your child’s day has been like.
 Did they have a rough time at school?
 Maybe they’re hungry, thirsty, hot, or they aren’t feeling well.

 We don’t expect an adult to work an eight-hour shift without food or water, while they’re sick or with only a few hours of sleep.
 It’s unfair to expect a child to accomplish the same thing.
 If they’ve not been sleeping well or if it’s been a while since their last snack or drink, start with that.
 It’s equally important for them to understand when they’re hungry or thirsty as it is to understand when they’re sad or angry.